Privileged Access Management

 Download a short-lived ticket.
 Connect with PuTTY, mstsc, SSMS, Toad, DBeaver, pgAdmin, Compass, kubectl — through the proxy, fully audited.

 Zoom into one surface — a privileged RDP session in an AD-joined enterprise.
-The same ticket that authorized Alice drives a cert-based login with no vault, no static password, and no standing user.
-This is the hardest link to get right, and it runs on the same model as every other.
+The same change that authorized the work drives a cert-based login with no vault, no static password, and no standing user.
+This is the hardest link to get right, and it runs on the same process as every other.

-JIT AD user created → ADCS issues short-lived certificate
+JIT AD user provisioned → ADCS issues short-lived certificate

 PKINIT obtains Kerberos TGT → no password ever exists